Skip to content ↓

 What do you see?
 What could it be and why do you think that?

-Last week, our image was a chalk cliff- were you right?
+Last week, our image was a steel heavy duty wire scrubber - were you right?

 • What do they think the image is and why?